wingu/mime_structures/index.md

 A conformant  email client is minimally required to support the "mixed" and "digest" subtypes.
 Other commonly used subtypes are "alternative", "message", "related", "report", "signed", "encrypted".
 Note that many of these subparts can be nested.

 The example patterns below are emails composed on the listed email clients filtered with of the courier [reformime](http://www.courier-mta.org/reformime.html) utility.
-This anonymizes the messages and makes the structure more human-readable.
+This makes the structure more human-readable.

     $ cat test.eml | reformime -i | egrep 'content-|section'